 Simply swimming in the wild.
 For example, this could be in rivers, lakes, or the sea.
 One of the simplest activities in this list of adventure sports, but remember to swim safe.

-Using a board with a sail attached the participant uses wind power to reach high speeds and perform tricks.
+Using a board with a sail attached the participant uses wind power to reach high speeds and perform tricks on both flat water and surfing waves.
+It can be a relatively relaxing activity or one of the most extreme sports depending on how large you go!

 One of the most dangerous types of extreme sport!
 Jumping from a plane, helicopter or BASE wearing a wingsuit to fly through the air.
 To land they use a parachute.

-We hope you have enjoyed our comprehensive list of types of extreme sport.
+We hope you have enjoyed our comprehensive list of different types of extreme sport.
 What do you think?
-Have we missed any out?
-Let us know in the comments!
+Have we missed any action sports or adventure activities out?
+Let us know in the comments below!

 Your descriptions and insights on each sport were not only informative but also incredibly engaging.
 I felt like I was right there, experiencing the rush alongside the athletes.
 And I have to say, after reading your piece, I’ve added a few more sports to my bucket list.
 I particularly appreciated how you included lesser-known sports like underwater ice hockey and cheese rolling – it’s refreshing to explore the more quirky and unique activities that often go unnoticed.
 Keep up the great work, and please, if you ever come across more exhilarating adventures, don’t hesitate to share them with us.
 Thanks again for the thrilling read!